LostArtefacts/TRX/docs/trx/lua/reference/CONSOLE.md

 - [lua]`trx.console.register(spec)`
   Registers a console command written in Lua.

   Every command has a `trx.argparse` parser. `args` is an optional function that shapes it - it receives the parser and declares the arguments the command takes.
 A command that omits `args` takes none, and reports so when handed one.
-The parser answers `-h`/`--help` on its own.
+The console completes the arguments from the parser, and answers `-h`/`--help` from it.

   `run` receives the parsed values, a table keyed by argument name.
 What it gives back is a `trx.console.Result`, and returning nothing means `OK`.
 It may return a message after that, which is logged to the console - as an error, for any result but `OK`.
 A line the parser rejects is reported with what it expected, without reaching `run`.